joaolucasdesouzasilva/IFSPproject/README.md

 Figure 9 - Boxplots for junction temperature (left) and its swing (right).

 Later, the Pearson correlation matrix was constructed.
 The Pearson correlation matrix is crucial because it helps unveil relationships between variables.
-In this analysis, it revealed that the junction temperature (Tj) had a stronger association with irradiance while also displaying a direct correlation with ambient temperature, as shown in Figure 10.
+This analysis revealed that the junction temperature (Tj) had a stronger association with irradiance while also displaying a direct correlation with ambient temperature, as shown in Figure 10.

 <p align="center">
   <img src="https://github.com/joaolucasdesouzasilva/IFSPproject/assets/73505430/68a99830-013b-4880-b42d-c5ee543e391e" width="500">